objcio/articles/2014-09-10-swift-functions.md

 // Mr. Roboto
 ```

-Note that this is different than an inout parameter—variable parameters do not change the external passed-in variable!
+Note that this is different than an inout parameter — variable parameters do not change the external passed-in variable!

 ### Functions as Parameters